AS SEEN ON

 • Fast offers

-• Predictable closing timelines
+• Predictable process

 Cons

-• Service fees can be high
+• Service fees

 • Offers are often below market value